Semen quality: Masturbation vs intercourse

 Semen samples obtained via sexual intercourse contain 70–120% more sperm, with sperm having a slightly higher motility and slightly more normal morphology, compared with semen samples obtained via masturbation.
 Sexual intercourse also generates a 25–45% increase in ejaculate volume, mainly by increased prostate secretion.

 This intercourse advantage is even greater for men with oligospermia.

 However, the single factor or factors for the intercourse advantage have not yet been isolated.
 It cannot be explained by presence of visual perception of physical attractiveness alone during stimulation, although there may be a slight correlation.
 Neither do any substantial fluctuations in sex hormones explain the intercourse advantage.
 It is hypothesized that sexual intercourse subdues an inhibition from the central nervous system, but what, in turn, is the subduing factor is still not completely known.

 Home or in clinic

 Sperm quality is higher when a sample is collected at home than in a clinic.
-Collecting the sperm at home gives a higher sperm concentration, sperm count and motility, particularly if the sperm is collected via sexual intercourse.
-If the semen sample is to be collected by masturbation, a specimen from the early stages of the ejaculate should be into a clean, unused, sealed collection cup.
+Collecting the sperm at home gives a higher sperm concentration, sperm count, and motility, particularly if the sperm is collected via sexual intercourse.
+If the semen sample is to be collected by masturbation, a specimen from the early stages of the ejaculation should be placed into a clean, unused, sealed collection cup.